 - It’s important that you whisk the cacao powder into the milk before heating.
 If you skip this step, the hot cacao powder may clump when heated.

-- I recommend roughly chopping up the chocolate chips before adding it in with the hot chocolate mixture to help prevent the chunks of chocolate from clumping on the bottom of the pan (or in your cup)!
+- I recommend roughly chopping up the chocolate chips before adding them in with the hot chocolate mixture to help prevent the chunks of chocolate from clumping on the bottom of the pan (or in your cup)!

 - Adjust the sweetness to taste.
 If you prefer a sweeter hot chocolate, add an extra tablespoon or so of maple syrup.
-If you prefer it less sweet, add a tablespoon or so less less.
+If you prefer it less sweet, add a tablespoon or so less.

 - If you don’t have any chocolate chips, you can also use a bar of semi-sweet or dark chocolate chopped finely.